Jammy2211/PyAutoGalaxy/autogalaxy/config/README.rst

 Folders
 -------

-- ``priors``: Configs defining default priors assumed on every lens model component and set of parameters.
+- ``priors``: Configs defining default priors assumed on every model component and set of parameters.
 - ``visualize``: Configs defining what images are output by a lens model fit.

 Files